 - Take the towing ring from the on-board tool set. - Remove the front cover by pressing down on its left-hand side.
-For FR finishes, press down and pull outwards. - Bolt the eye to its limit to the left, in the direction of the arrow ⇒ fig. 151.
+For FR finishes, press down and pull outwards.
+For the rest of the Sport finishes, remove the cover by inserting a screwdriver into the lower slot and levering gently. - Bolt the eye to its limit to the left, in the direction of the arrow ⇒ fig. 151.